What is axitinib (Inlyta®)?

 Effects on the thyroid gland

-Axitinib can affect the way thyroid gland works.
-It will go back to normal after treatment.
-You will have regular blood tests to check your levels of hormones that are made by the thyroid.
+This treatment can affect the way your thyroid gland works.
+You will have regular blood tests to check your levels of hormones made by the thyroid.

 This side effect is usually mild and may not cause symptoms.
-But, feeling more tired or cold than usual can be a sign of low thyroid hormone levels.
-Tell your doctor if you notice this.
-Your doctor may give you drugs to take if your hormone levels are low.
+Feeling more tired or colder than usual can be a sign of low thyroid hormone levels.
+Tell your doctor, nurse or pharmacist if you notice this.
+They may give you drugs to take if your hormone levels are low.

 Hand-foot (palmar-plantar) syndrome